Noctis/kickstart-app/docs/Custom_Http_Requests.md

 ## Custom Methods

-A custom request class can have its own, additional methods available.
+A custom request class can have its own, additional methods added.
 For example, if one of your request's query string parameters is a string representing a date, named `date`, you could fetch it like so:

 ```php
 /** @var string */